lincolnloop/goodconf/README.rst

 ========

 Define configuration variables and load them from environment or JSON/YAML file.
-Also generates configuration files and documentation for
+Also generates initial configuration files and documentation for your defined configuration.

 Installation
 ------------